thread/routemaster/README.md

 #### Gates

-A gate is a state that that may prevent a label from progressing until an [exit condition](exit-condition) is met.
+A gate is a state that that may prevent a label from progressing until an [exit condition][exit-condition] is met.
 Routemaster will evaluate the exit condition in response to configurable triggers, and advance any label that passes the condition.

 ##### Exit conditions

-Exit conditions are small programs which execute with a [context](context) formed of the metadata attached to a label, optional dynamic data fetched from data feeds, and system provided data including the current date and time, and the time that has passed since the label entered the current state.
+Exit conditions are small programs which execute with a [context][context] formed of the metadata attached to a label, optional dynamic data fetched from data feeds, and system provided data including the current date and time, and the time that has passed since the label entered the current state.